umbraco/UmbracoDocs/Tutorials/Multisite-Setup/index.md

 While such a setup might be handy, it also comes with drawbacks.
 It is important to keep in mind that having multiple sites on one Umbraco project:
-- might increase resource usage
+- Might increase resource usage
-- could interfere with editors' workflows, especially if there are multiple people working on both websites at once (that is because the solution will still use one database for both websites)
+- Could interfere with editors' workflows, especially if there are multiple people working on both websites at once (that is because the solution will still use one database for both websites)
-- limit your options in regards to developing new features and making schema changes
+- Limit your options in regards to developing new features and making schema changes

-In general, while on the Cloud, we instead recommend using the [Baseline](../../Umbraco-Cloud/Getting-Started/Baselines/) functionality - which comes with added benefits, and offers increased stability compared to the multisite solution in a single project.
+On Umbraco Cloud-hosted sites we recommend using the [Baseline](../../Umbraco-Cloud/Getting-Started/Baselines/) functionality - which comes with added benefits, and offers increased stability compared to the multisite solution in a single project.